 We assess our financial instruments on a quarterly basis to determine the appropriate classification within the fair value hierarchy.
 Transfers between fair value classifications occur when there are changes in pricing observability levels.
 Transfers of financial instruments among the levels are deemed to occur at the beginning of the reporting period.
-There were \$1.1 million of transfers of financial assets from Level 2 to Level 1 during the year ended December 31, 2017 primarily related to corporate fixed income for which market trades were observed that provided transparency into the valuation of these assets.
-There were \$4.9 million of transfers of financial assets from Level 1 to Level 2 during the year ended December 31, 2017 primarily related to corporate fixed income securities for which there were low volumes of recent trade activity observed.
-There were \$14.7 million of transfers of financial assets out of Level 3 during the year ended December 31, 2017 related to ARS that were transferred to Level 2 upon receiving a tender offer.
+There were \$0.9 million of transfers of financial assets from Level 2 to Level 1 during the year ended December 31, 2018 primarily related to corporate fixed income securities for which market trades were observed that provided transparency into the valuation of these assets.
+There were \$0.8 million of transfers of financial assets from Level 1 to Level 2 during the year ended December 31, 2018 primarily related to corporate fixed income securities for which there were low volumes of recent trade activity observed.
+There were no transfers of financial assets into or out of Level 3 during the year ended December 31, 2018.